 As new Irish records became available online, a search revealed the marriage of Thomas Sneyde to Margaret McCardle at Rathmines, Dublin 28th July 1836.

-Amazingly, for a family history researcher, a search for the birth of Thomas Sneyde (1820+/- 10 years) revealed only two matches, apparently both for ‘my’ Thomas.
+Amazingly, for a family history researcher, an ancestry search for the birth of Thomas Sneyde (1820+/- 10 years) revealed only two matches, apparently both for ‘my’ Thomas.
 One for his baptism in Ireland, the other his death reference in Sheffield.

 In the Catholic baptism records for Freshford, Kilkenny, Ireland, on 18th January 1821, Thomas Sneyde was baptised to George Sneyde and his wife, Ketty Healy.
 It appears that these Irish Catholic baptisms helpfully, included the mothers maiden name.
 Also two Godparents, in this case James Fogarty and Peggy (Glenman?).
 Living at ‘Three Castles’.